In an Interstellar Burst

 Today, I overslept, and it’s 4 p.m. by the time I finally crawl out of bed.
 Having missed most of the day and without a plan, I decide to head to Asakusa to find something to do.

 When I arrive in Asakusa, the rhythmic sound of banging drums instantly captures my attention.
-Following the music, I discover a lively festival underway—the Hirosaki Neputa Festival.
+Following the music, I discover a lively festival underway—the Hirosaki Nebuta Festival.
 Although traditionally a summer event, the participants have brought their vibrant celebration to the more commercial area of Asakusa to garner attention for their unique tradition.
-The Neputa floats, featuring a samurai and a golden dragon, are skilfully dragged on wheels across the lively festival grounds.
+The Nebuta floats, featuring a samurai and a golden dragon, are skilfully dragged on wheels across the lively festival grounds.

 asakusa10th[1]